trinodb/trino/docs/src/main/sphinx/object-storage/legacy-s3.md

-# Hive connector with Amazon S3
+# Legacy S3 support

-The {doc}`hive` can read and write tables that are stored in [Amazon S3](https://aws.amazon.com/s3/) or S3-compatible systems.
+The {doc}`/connector/hive` can read and write tables that are stored in [Amazon S3](https://aws.amazon.com/s3/) or S3-compatible systems.
 This is accomplished by having a table or database location that uses an S3 prefix, rather than an HDFS prefix.